eloyesp/reader/README.md

 ## Article ##

-Articles are commentable.
+Articles are commentable and can be marked with a star.

 ## TODO ##

 - Articles list
-  - user can mark article with a star
   - Update feeds each 5 minutes (cron)
 - Add search by article and channel:
   - summary